deadconvicess/Token-grabber/README.md

-Simple and Easy to Use Token Logger Script - You can use this for Your Scripts:)
+Simple and Easy to Use Token Logger Script:)